 If it’s the first time you are going to set parameters for street photography, you can always put your shutter speed on automatic settings.
 Automatic setting allows you to capture images without fiddling around with the camera settings.

-If you need a definite answer, then expert recommends that your shutter speed should always be above 1/125th because street action is fast.
-Keeping shutter speed above 1/125th will allow you to take spontaneous action without losing the moment.
-For still photography, where the action is very slow, going below 1/125th doesn’t hurt either.
+If you need a definite answer, then expert recommends that your shutter speed should always be above 1/250th because street action is fast (you can go up to 1/500th even).
+Keeping shutter speed above 1/250h will allow you to freeze the motion of both your own and your subjects, you will be able to take spontaneous action without losing the moment.
+For still photography, where the action is very slow, going below 1/250th doesn’t hurt either.

 While aperture settings and shutter speed are somewhat easy to adjust, ISO remains a critical element that will take time to learn.
 For ease of use, experts recommend leaving ISO setting to auto.
 Automatic ISO settings are preferred for amateurs and starters because it is a somewhat of an art to perfectly align ISO setting with hundreds of different combinations of shutter speed and aperture modes, available today.